Discover more from Dr. Mercola's Censored Library (Private Membership)

 At a molecular level, excess LA consumption damages your metabolism and impedes your body’s ability to generate energy in your mitochondria

-In this interview, Tucker Goodrich and I discuss what will be the topic of my next book, namely linoleic acid (LA), which I believe is likely the leading contributing cause of virtually all chronic diseases we've encountered over the last century.
+In this interview, Tucker Goodrich and I discuss linoleic acid (LA), which I believe is likely the leading contributing cause of nearly all the chronic diseases we've encountered over the last century.
 Unfortunately, this is a topic that most clinicians and health care practitioners who focus on natural medicine have only a superficial understanding of.

 Goodrich has a business background as a stockbroker and asset manager, and developed an IT risk management system used by two of the largest hedge funds in the world.
 A string of health crises in his late 30s and early 40s prompted him to apply his research and troubleshooting skills to medical research.